-An investment in creative minds and skilled team members will generate more ROI than any other investment you could make in your brand.
-Bring the right people together, remove roadblocks from their path and trust them to guide your brand in the direction of success.
+An investment in creative minds and skilled team members is a must.
+It’s an investment that will generate more ROI than any other investment you could make in your brand.
+Bring the right people together.
+Then remove roadblocks from their path and trust them to guide your brand in the direction of success.

-Branding Connection: Just like S.H.I.E.L.D. agent Nick Fury assembled the Avengers, your branding and content strategy teams should be carefully cultivated.
-Focus on adding talented team members who create good content, know how to use that content to connect with your ideal audiences everywhere they’re active, and nurture engagement with your brand to grow your following and turn disinterested individuals into brand advocates.
+Branding Connection: Just like S.H.I.E.L.D. agent Nick Fury assembled the Avengers, you should carefully cultivate your branding and content strategy teams.
+Focus on adding talented team members who create good content.
+Team members who know how to use that content to connect with your ideal audiences everywhere they’re active, and nurture engagement with your brand to grow your following and turn disinterested individuals into brand advocates.